 Engineering technicians typically work full time.
 Most work in offices and laboratories alongside engineers.
 In some disciplines, for example civil, agricultural and environmental engineering, technicians may spend time outdoors.
 Mechanical and industrial engineering technicians work in manufacturing settings.

 Those who want to work as engineering technicians should have at least an associate degree in engineering technology, although some employers will hire candidates who don't have formal training.
-Those who plan to become engineering technicians can expect to take courses in college algebra and trigonometry and basic science.
+Students can expect to take courses in college algebra and trigonometry and basic science.
 Other coursework depends on specialty.
-For example, those who want to become electrical engineering technicians will take classes in electrical circuits, microprocessors and digital electronics.
+For example, future electrical engineering technicians will take classes in electrical circuits, microprocessors and digital electronics.

 Engineering technicians initially work under the supervision of more experienced technicians, technologists, engineers or scientists.
 As they gain experience they are given more difficult assignments with limited supervision.
 Eventually they may become supervisors.

 The job outlook for engineering technicians, through 2022, will vary by specialty.
 For example, civil engineering and electrical engineering technicians will see little or no growth, mechanical engineering technicians will experience slow growth and employment of industrial engineering technicians will decline (The US Bureau of Labor Statistics).

 Median Annual Earnings in the Industries Employing the Largest Numbers of Engineering Technicians (US, 2012)

 - Aerospace engineering and operations technicians: $61,980

 Use the Salary Wizard at Salary.com to find out how much engineering technicians currently earn in your city.